deepglint/ALIP/README.md

     1、Download YFCC15M

-    The YFCC15M dataset we used is [YFCC15M-DeCLIP](https://arxiv.org/abs/2110.05208), we download it from the [repo](https://github.com/AdamRain/YFCC15M_downloader), finally we successful donwload 15061515 image-text pairs.
+    The YFCC15M dataset we used is [YFCC15M-DeCLIP](https://arxiv.org/abs/2110.05208), we download it from the [repo](https://github.com/AdamRain/YFCC15M_downloader), finally we successful download 15061515 image-text pairs.

     2、Generate synthetic caption